MaienM/ESP32-Faikin/README.md

 * There is also a new [Faikout Remote Control](https://remote.revk.uk/) available, BLE linked to the Faikout, with environmental sensors, available on Tindie now.

-PCB designs are included, and also available to buy on [Tindie](https://tindie.uk/), and on [Amazon UK](https://www.amazon.co.uk/dp/B0G1TP8XCQ).
+PCB designs are included, and also available to buy on [Tindie](https://tindie.uk/), [Ebay](https://www.ebay.co.uk/itm/297655849543), and [Amazon UK](https://www.amazon.co.uk/dp/B0G1TP8XCQ).
 There are other people making and selling, e.g. on [eBay Australia](https://www.ebay.com.au/itm/186860658654).

 I'd like to thank the contributors, but contributions are made and accepted on basis that you issue your contribution under the same GPL licence as the project.
 Forks are allowed on the basis that your forks are on the same GPL licence as the project.